Justice of the peace: Hong Kong

 In Hong Kong, the historical functions of justices of the peace have been replaced by full-time, legally qualified magistrates.
 Nowadays, justices of the peace are essentially titles of honour given by the Government to community leaders, and to certain officials while they are in their terms of offices.
 They have no judicial functions, and their main duties include visiting prisons, institutions for young offenders and drug addicts, psychiatric hospitals, remand homes, places of refuge, reception and detention centres, administering statutory declarations, and serving as members of advisory panels.
 They also monitor the drawing of the Mark Six to ensure fairness.

 India

 In India, justices of the peace exist, but no longer occupy a prominent post.
 One of the famous justices in India was Kavasji Jamshedji Petigara.

-Maharaja Prabirendra Mohan Tagore, who was the son of Maharaja Sir Prodyut Kumar Tagore KCSI of Calcutta, was designated a Justice of the Peace in 1932.
-He played a great part in saving more than 200 Muslim lives during the infamous riots that occurred during the 1947 partition of India, by sheltering Muslims around Calcutta, and within his palace.